Capstone-Projects-2022-Spring/project-pill-io/README.md

       - The user will see the "Medication Form" page in front of them, which is marked by the "/profile" page identifier in the URL
       - If the user checked the "Remember me" checkbox, they are able to close the website, reopen it, and still be logged in.
       - If the user did not check the "Remember me" checkbox, they will be required to login again when they close and reopen the website.

+  Creating a New Medication:

+    Actions/Steps:
+      - Login using your credentials
+      - Click on "Medform" on the navbar up top
+      - Scroll down and click on the "+" button at the bottom of the form to add another form
+      - Fill out the required information for each medication form (two medications/two forms)
+      - For this release, each medication name and class must be unique and must not be already existing duplicates
+      - Furthermore, the dosage field must be filled out in the format of "XXmg", instead of "XX" or "XX mg", where XX is the number of milligrams of the medication.
+      - Once you're done filling out the form, click submit at the bottom of the form

+    Expected Results:
+      - Upon successfully submitting, the page will refresh and the form will clear, marking that your medication has been successfully submitted

 ## User Acceptance Tests

+  Deleting a Medication:

+    Actions/Steps:
+      - Login using your credentials
+      - Create a new medication using the instructions above, if necessary
+      - Click on "Dashboard" on the navbar up top
+      - Scroll down and click on the "trashbin" button on the left side of entry you wish to delete within the medication list

+    Expected Results:
+      - Upon successfully deleting, the page will refresh and the medication will disappear from the medication list.

+   Viewing One's Medication Schedule:

+    Actions/Steps:
+      - Login using your credentials
+      - Create a new medication using the instructions above, if necessary
+      - Click on "Dashboard" on the navbar up top
+      - Scroll down and view your daily medication schedule on the left hand side of the page, ensuring your medication is sitting at the correct time of day
+      - Scroll back up to the top, and view the red alert at the top of the page, NOTE: This can only be done when you are doing the testing prior to or around the time of day selected on your medication, e.g.
+      When it is 11:30 to 12:30, one can see their noon medication in the red alert above.

+    Expected Results:
+      - Upon successfully finding the medication schedule and medication alert containers, the user will see their medication name clearly within those two containers.

 ## Source Code